Phone-GWP-group

 Don’t lose your brand differentiators

-As with diluting your brand by copying your competition, it is also crucial that your seasonal packaging does not confuse or turn off customers.
+As with diluting your brand by copying your competition, it is also crucial that your seasonal packaging does not confuse or turn off your customers.

 By all means, use seasonal colours to reflect the mood of the holiday you are targeting, but carefully consider how this is likely to be perceived.